JURISDICAAI Tools for Professionals

 2. Duty of Confidentiality (Rule 1.6)

-- Public vs. Private AI: Avoid using "public" versions of AI (like the free version of ChatGPT) for client work.
-Instead, use enterprise-grade legal tools that offer private instances and data silos.
+• Public vs. Private AI: Avoid using "public" versions of AI (like the free version of ChatGPT) for client work.
+These models may use your inputs to train future iterations, potentially exposing your client's data to the world.

 3. Communication with Clients (Rule 1.4)

-- Informed Consent: If the use of AI represents a significant change in how the case will be handled or billed, informed consent may be required.
+• Informed Consent: If the use of AI represents a significant change in how the case will be handled or billed, informed consent may be required.

 4. Unauthorized Practice of Law (UPL)

 AI tools do not have a law license.
 Providing AI-generated advice directly to clients without lawyer oversight can constitute UPL.
 Firms must ensure their Methodology for using AI includes a clear "human gatekeeper" stage.
+This is particularly important for firms developing their own client-facing AI chatbots.

 5. Practical Adoption Checklist